 Mean score of companies in the Maritime Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Cellmark reported total greenhouse gas (GHG) emissions of approximately 4,907,000 kg CO2e, a reduction from about 5,205,000 kg CO2e in 2023.
-This reduction reflects a commitment to decrease emissions across both Scope 1 and Scope 2 categories, with specific targets set for these scopes.
-For Scope 1 emissions, Cellmark's total was about 2,704,000 kg CO2e in 2024, while Scope 2 emissions were approximately 2,203,000 kg CO2e.
-The company aims for a near-term reduction of about 5.7% in total GHG emissions from 2023 to 2024, demonstrating a proactive approach to climate commitments.
-Cellmark's emissions data is cascaded from its parent company, CellMark AB, which provides a broader context for its sustainability initiatives.
-The company has not disclosed any Scope 3 emissions data, indicating a focus on direct and indirect emissions from its operations and energy use.
-Overall, Cellmark's commitment to reducing its carbon footprint aligns with industry standards and reflects a growing emphasis on sustainability within the sector.
+This represents a significant decrease of about 5.7% in total emissions over the two-year period.
+The emissions are categorised into Scope 1 and Scope 2, with Scope 1 emissions at approximately 2,704,000 kg CO2e and Scope 2 emissions at about 2,203,000 kg CO2e for 2024.
+Cellmark has set near-term reduction targets for both Scope 1 and Scope 2 emissions, aiming for a 5.7% reduction by 2024.
+These targets are part of their commitment to sustainability and climate action, reflecting a proactive approach to managing their carbon footprint.
+The emissions data is cascaded from their parent company, CellMark AB, which provides a broader context for their climate commitments.
+Cellmark has not disclosed any Scope 3 emissions data, indicating a focus on direct and indirect emissions from their operations and energy use.
+Overall, Cellmark's efforts demonstrate a commitment to reducing their environmental impact while maintaining operational efficiency.

 Access structured emissions data, company-specific emission factors, and source documents